LibrariesHacked/librarieshacked.github.io/_posts/2020-08-24-data-schema-membership.md

 CIPFA can be as specific as they like, library data won't be.
 Some systems don't work like that.
 A system may store a date against each member and update it when that person 'does' something.
 This may be borrowing a book, logging into their account, using an e-resource, booking a PC, etc. This data will be the basis of reporting active membership.
 I remember asking a library supplier what library services did to meet the strict 'borrower' definition, as it wasn't possible in their reporting.
 "They don't" was the concise answer, and it remains true.
 Library systems staff will know these problems, but few other people will.
 It makes for some lovely geeky library data conversations though.

-A lesson learned from the data discussions was that if we specified data beyond what was possible we'd end up with these hidden problems.
+A lesson learned from the data discussions was that if we specified definitions beyond what was possible we'd end up with these hidden problems.
 The schema needed to be flexible, and give guidance on handling differences.
 Having an overly-strict definition is deceptive to the end-user, pretending the data is something it's not.
 It's better to publish real data and communicate the problems it contains.

 Services maintain their membership databases to remove members they don't consider active (people like me, despite my library cards).
 My view always tends to be: the more data, the better.
-If services can publish a summary of members in their membership database, that will be a simple and comprehensive outcome.
+If services can publish a summary of members in their membership database, that will be a simple outcome.

 Collecting metadata about different policies is then a good way of communicating the differences.